Ken Shamrock: Feud with Tito Ortiz

 The match garnered mainstream attention from media outlets such as ESPN and USA Today.
 UFC President Dana White credited Shamrock for the show's success.
 White said, "the reason we did so well on UFC 40 was because of Ken Shamrock and the fact that everyone knew who he was."
-Shamrock nearly scored a knockout early in round 1, buckling Ortiz's knees with a punch and dropping him to one knee.
-However, Ortiz recovered shortly after and went on to dominate the fight with takedowns and ground-and-pound.
-Right before Round 4 started, Shamrock's cornerman threw in the towel and Ortiz successfully defended the UFC Light Heavyweight Championship.
+Shamrock briefly buckled Ortiz to his knees with a punch, however Ortiz would go on to control most of the bout with his wrestling and ground and pound, causing Shamrock's corner to throw in the towel before the fourth round.

 After the fight was over, Shamrock revealed that he fought Ortiz with a torn ACL.
 He also seriously contemplated retirement from MMA, citing the fact that he had never lost two fights in a row in his career before and he had a buildup of injuries.
 In 2003, Shamrock had surgery to repair his ACL.
 Shamrock has said that since his knee injury, he has had difficulty shooting and taking people down, which resulted in Shamrock changing his primary style from a wrestler/grappler and moving more towards a standup fighter.